yinxiangshi/SMAPI/docs/technical/smapi.md

 flag | purpose
 ---- | -------
 `SMAPI_FOR_WINDOWS` | Whether SMAPI is being compiled on Windows for players on Windows.
 Set automatically in `crossplatform.targets`.
-`HARMONY_2` | Whether to enable experimental Harmony 2.0 support.
-Existing Harmony 1._x_ mods will be rewritten automatically for compatibility.
+`HARMONY_2` | Whether to enable experimental Harmony 2.0 support and rewrite existing Harmony 1._x_ mods for compatibility.
+Note that you need to replace `build/0Harmony.dll` with a Harmony 2.0 build (or switch to a package reference) to use this flag.

 ## For SMAPI developers
 ### Compiling from source